They say you shouldn’t eat your feelings, but these therapy brownies work some magic. Rich, fudgy, and packed with white chocolate chips and cashews.

 If you don’t like nuts or other foreign bodies in your brownies, you seriously need to at least try the base for these brownies.
 It is my new favorite brownie recipe!

 Post updated 8/23/22, photo above is the original.

 Two years ago: Chicken Parmesan Quesadillas

 - Preheat the oven to 350 degrees.
-Grease the sides and bottom of a 9×13-inch glass or light-colored baking pan.
+Grease the sides and bottom of a 9x13-inch glass or light-colored baking pan.
 Line the pan with parchment paper and grease the parchment paper.

 - In a medium bowl, whisk the flour, salt, and cocoa powder together.
 Set aside.

 - Put the chocolate, butter and instant espresso powder (if using) in a large bowl and set it over a saucepan of simmering water, stirring occasionally, until the chocolate and butter are completely melted and smooth.
 Turn off the heat, but keep the bowl over the water and add the sugars.
 Whisk until completely combined, then remove the bowl from the pan.
-The mixture should be room temperature.
+Let cool to room temperature.

 - Pour the batter into the prepared pan and smooth the top.
-Bake in the center of the oven for 30 minutes, rotating the pan halfway through the baking time, until a toothpick inserted into the center of the brownies comes out with a few moist crumbs sticking to it.
+Bake in the center of the oven, rotating the pan halfway through the baking time, for 30 minutes or until a toothpick inserted into the center of the brownies comes out with a few moist crumbs sticking to it.
 Let the brownies cool completely, then lift them out of the pan using the parchment paper.
 Cut into squares and serve.

 *Do not overbeat the batter at this stage or your brownies will be cakey.